encoredev/encore/docs/develop/cron-jobs.md

 <Callout type="important">

-We only support using infrastructure creation at the package level, any other call location will result in a compilation error.
+We only support creating cron jobs at the package level, any other call location will result in a compilation error.

 </Callout>